Effect-TS/effect/packages/schema/README.md

 - **The Success Case**: This is defined by `Schema<Success, SuccessEncoded, SuccessAndFailureR>`, specifying the structure for a successful outcome along with its encoded form for serialization.
 - **The Failure Case**: Similar to the success schema but for failures, represented by `Schema<Failure, FailureEncoded, SuccessAndFailureR>`.

-The process for using `WithResult` in a practical scenario involves a series of steps, encapsulating a full roundtrip communication:
+The process for using `Procedure` in a practical scenario involves a series of steps, encapsulating a full roundtrip communication:

 1. **Start with a Value of Type `A`**: Begin with your initial value which is of type `A`.
 2. **Serialize to `I`**: Convert the initial value `A` into its serialized form `I`.